AlgoMaster Logo

 Understanding the Problem

-The array is sorted, and we need to allow each value to appear at most twice.
-Any third (or fourth, fifth, etc.) occurrence of a value must be removed.
-The tricky part is doing this in-place: we can't create a new array, and we need to return the count of valid elements.
+The array is sorted, and each value may appear at most twice.
+Any third (or later) occurrence of a value must be removed.
+The constraint is doing this in-place: we cannot allocate a second array, and we return the count of valid elements left in the front of nums.

-Since the array is already sorted, all duplicates are grouped together.
-That's a huge advantage.
-We don't need a hash map to count frequencies because consecutive equal elements tell us everything.
-The real question is: how do we decide which elements to keep and which to skip, while overwriting the array in a single pass?
+Because the array is sorted, all copies of a value are adjacent.
+We do not need a hash map to count frequencies, since consecutive equal elements already group the duplicates together.
+The question is how to decide which elements to keep and which to skip while overwriting the array in a single pass.

-The key observation is that for any element at position i, if it's the same as the element two positions back in our result, then it's a third (or more) duplicate and should be skipped.
-If it differs from the element two positions back, it's safe to keep.
+One element-level rule covers it: for any element at position i, if it equals the element two positions back in the result we are building, then it would be a third copy and must be skipped.
+If it differs from the element two positions back, it is safe to keep.

-• nums is sorted in non-decreasing order → This is the biggest hint.
-Sorting is free, and all duplicates are adjacent.
-We can use a single pointer to decide what to keep.
+• nums is sorted in non-decreasing order → Equal values are adjacent, so a single write pointer can decide what to keep without any auxiliary counting structure.

 Approach 1: Count and Overwrite